konapun/orbital-frame/packages/orbital-frame-core/README.md

 ## Services
-Orbital Frame uses dependency injection (DI) to expose its various configured subsystems for use within the lifecycle and user-defined commands.
+Orbital Frame uses dependency injection (DI) to expose its various configured subsystems for use within the lifecycle and user-defined commands and plugins.
   - **commandService**
   - **configService**
   - **listenerService**